CloudBees DevOptics New Features Improve Performance

-The first time a master is connected you will now get a modal message describing the connection and the next steps.
+The first time a controller is connected you will now get a modal message describing the connection and the next steps.

 Successful additional connections are reported using the shorter popup below.

-Note that you can always check the status of all the masters connected to your CloudBees DevOptics account through the settings screen.
+Note that you can always check the status of all the controllers connected to your CloudBees DevOptics account through the settings screen.
 Here is one example.

-If your master has connected its corresponding row, it will look like the image above.
+If your controller has connected its corresponding row, it will look like the image above.
 There are some corner cases where this does not work.
-If you suspect the data is not being collected, restart the master, and let us know via the CloudBees DevOptics Community Support page.
+If you suspect the data is not being collected, restart the controller, and let us know via the CloudBees DevOptics Community Support page .